internetarchive/dweb-mirror/API.md

 ```

 ### class CrawlManager
-Currently (may change) one instance only - that has parameterisation for crawls.
+Currently (may change) one instance only - that has paramaterisation for crawls.

 ##### Attributes
 ```